IONSSIM/Areyoutheone/README.md

 ## 2. The Technical Task
 As part of the application process, you will need to complete a technical task.
 This will help us evaluate your technical capabilities before you can participate in the bootcamp.
 Don't let the technical task scare you!
 We are here to help you acquire the skills you need to complete the task with a list of online resources (see the section on resources)!

-Your task: `Create a announcements wordpress module`
+Your task: `Create an announcement wordpress module`

 ### The Deets
 Your task is to develop a module in the open-source PHP project, Wordpress.
 It will be connecting with a backend database.
 You can use MySQL for the backend database.
 You are required to do this on your own.